DDMAL/musiclibs/README.md

 # Musiclibs (misirlou)

 ## Introduction
-MusicLibs (formerly misirlou) is a searchable collection of images hosted
+MusicLibs (formerly misirlou) is a searchable collection of IIIF image collections developed by DDMAL.

 ## Setup
 The setup instructions are split into two parts, first setting up the